Aseedholm/Pumpkin-Brush/README.md

 # The Final Project Repository!

+Welcome to the final project repository!
+Here is where you will complete the rest of your coursework for this term.

-Labs and Assignments for the remainder of the term will be completed with your team and pushed to this repository.
+Note: Labs for the remainder of the term will be completed with your team and pushed to this repository.
+There are no more individual assignments.

 # Team spread sheet

-Your team members and project manager are listed on the following spreadsheet [here](https://docs.google.com/spreadsheets/d/1-JJy7BlyRtS5MjpYJOXL239rRSrDC3bUbpqqC3azrZI/edit?usp=sharing).
-Your project manager will be your first point of contact for various project deliverables and questions.
+- Your team members and project manager are listed on the following spreadsheet [here](https://docs.google.com/spreadsheets/d/1-JJy7BlyRtS5MjpYJOXL239rRSrDC3bUbpqqC3azrZI/edit?usp=sharing).
+- Your project manager will be your first point of contact for various project deliverables and questions.
+Though you may continue to attend office hours with whoever you like, your project manager will be your primary contact.

-# Rubric

 # Rubric